The UK Online Safety Act Compliance Guidelines

 How does a business become GDPR compliant?
-Besides creating a privacy policy or updating your website terms and conditions, your business may also need to reconsider the way it collects and manages user data.
+Besides making a privacy policy or updating your website terms and conditions, your business may also need to reconsider the way it collects and manages user data.

 While we can’t offer legal advice specific to your business, we’ve put together a summary of the major changes introduced by the GDPR and what business should keep in mind in order to comply.